 Pros:

-• customers can buy and sell bitcoins directly from your Cash App balance
+• Bitcoin integration.
+Users can buy and sell Bitcoin directly from their Cash App balance, making cryptocurrency trading accessible and convenient.

 Cons: